external-secrets/external-secrets/Spec.md

         annotations: {}
         labels: {}

-      # use inline templates to construct your desired config file that contains your secret
+      # Use inline templates to construct your desired config file that contains your secret
       data:
         config.yml: |
           endpoints:
           - https://{{ .data.user }}:{{ .data.password }}@api.exmaple.com

       # Uses an existing template from configmap
-      # secret is fetched, merged and templated within the referenced configMap data
+      # Secret is fetched, merged and templated within the referenced configMap data
       # It does not update the configmap, it creates a secret with: data["alertmanager.yml"] = ...result...
       templateFrom:
       - configMap: